Alcohol, Drugs, and Great Writing

-A lot of infamous writers have had their bouts with addiction; so much so that it is stereotyped at this point.
-But is there a connection between these authors and their writing to their addiction?
+A lot of infamous writers have had their bouts with addiction; so much so that it is stereotyped.
+But is there a connection between these infamous authors and their writing to their addiction?
 Did it make them a worse or better storyteller?
+Today I want to discuss, not necessarily transgressive fiction, but an element that has become the inspiration from plenty of transgressive and dirty realism works alike ... as well as been the subject of many authors: addiction.

 A Branded Alcoholic